nvm-sh/nvm/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.

 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining which command exactly you used in the terminal.
 When listing steps, **don't just say what you did, but explain how you did it**.
 For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or a command, and if so which one?
 * **Provide specific examples to demonstrate the steps**.
-Include links to files or Github projects, or copy/pasteable snippets, which you use in those examples.
+Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Provide as much context as possible** in order to help others verify and ultimately fix the issue.
 This includes giving us as many details as possible about your environment, so we can more easily confirm the problem.